The Wildcat

 Genus: Felis

-The Wildcat can look different depending on what part of the world it lives in.
-Most northern forest dwelling Wildcats have thick fuzzy coats, at least during the winter months.
-Some are spotted, or striped, or uniformly sandy brown.
+Wildcats can look different depending on what part of the world they live in.
+Most European northern forest-dwelling Wildcats have thick fuzzy coats, at least during the winter months.
+But ones that live in warmer European locales can be spotted, or striped, or uniformly sandy brown.
 They weigh 3-8 kg (6-18 lb) and are 45-80 cm (18-32 in) long.

 The Wildcat is crepuscular (active during twilight and pre-dawn hours) and survives off small mammals, reptiles, and birds.

-The Wildcat can interbreed with Domestic Cats and unfortunately hybridization is becoming a serious threat to purebred Wildcat populations.” https://www.wildcatfamily.com/felis-lineage/african-wildcat-and-asiatic-wildcat-felis-lybica/
+Since all Wildcat subspecies can interbreed with Domestic Cats, many scientists are concerned hybridization is becoming a serious threat to both the purebred European and African-Asiatic Wildcat populations.

 More wild cats here